-For applicants interested in applying for programs in the School of Liberal Arts and Sciences:
+For applicants interested in applying for programs in The College:

 Please be aware of the program deadlines.
 Ensure you complete the Coverdell Fellowship application and submit the graduate program application with all the necessary materials in advance of the deadlines.

-For programs in the School of Liberal Arts and Sciences with a rolling deadline:
+For programs in The College with a rolling deadline: